exergy-connect/TOOL/README.md

 * The platform provides limited central resources, commodity cloud servers that are easy to get in general, but hard to customize in the Katacoda environment
 * For students, the lab exercises are read-only - there is no built-in feedback mechanism

 As Ivan pointed out, the key issue here isn't the tooling - tools are easily found, and instructions only a Google search away.
-The problem is getting *quality, updated and well maintained relevant content*.
+The problem is getting **quality, updated and well maintained relevant content**.

+## High quality maintained content at scale